vaadin/charts/directory/assembly/README.txt

 =====================

-This Add-on component and related documentation is a derivative work of Highcharts JS product ("Highchart JS").
+This Add-on component and related documentation is a derivative work of Highstock JS product ("Highstock JS").

-Highsoft Solutions AS retains all rights, title and interest in and to the Highchart JS (resource files: highcharts.js, highcharts-more.js and highcharts.src.js)
+Highsoft Solutions AS retains all rights, title and interest in and to the Highstock JS (resource files: highstock.js, highcharts-more.js, highcharts-3d.js, standalone-framework.js, no-data-to-display.js, drilldown.js, exporting.js, funnel.js, heatmap.js, solid-gauge.js and treemap.js)

-Using Vaadin Charts Add-on does not require a separate Highcharts JS license purchase.
+Using Vaadin Charts Add-on does not require a separate Highstock JS license purchase.

 Please note that:
-- A valid Highcharts JS license does not entitle you to use Vaadin Charts Add-on under the terms of CVALv3.
+- A valid Highstock JS license does not entitle you to use Vaadin Charts Add-on under the terms of CVALv3.
-- The Vaadin Charts Add-on (CVALv3) license does not entitle you to use the Highcharts JS product in other ways than through the Vaadin Charts Add-on API.
+- The Vaadin Charts Add-on (CVALv3) license does not entitle you to use the Highstock JS product in other ways than through the Vaadin Charts Add-on API.

 Vaadin Charts also requires Jackson library licensed under liberal Apache 2 license.